 May 2022: Taxpayer related updates from the IRS submitted to members of Congress.

-Even though the April 17, 2022 tax filing deadline has passed, learn about steps you can take to stay up-to-date in case you need to amend your return or receive a letter from the IRS.
+Learn about steps you can take to stay up-to-date in case you need to amend your return or receive a letter from the IRS.
 Details about face-to-face IRS help options.
 Read more about IRS taxpayer updates to members of Congress

 On May 4, 2022, the IRS announced a plan put forth by the Treasury Inspector General for Tax Administration (TIGTA) to destroy 30 million paper tax documents.